Get our newsletter

 Many brands lead one life online and completely separate life offline.
 That’s a lose-lose proposition.
 And imagine what it looks like to the prospect who lives with one foot in both worlds 24-7.
 Offline activities are one of the best — yet most under-utilised — ways to bolster online performance.
 If nothing else, use your offline channels to drive people online.
 And I don’t mean including a URL at the bottom of the page or end of the spot.
 I’m talking about making it the purpose of the ad or spot to get the prospect online where you can hold on to them and build a relationship.

 So to sum up, you have four dimensions to consider when developing your brand’s online presence.
-Make sure you are using each and that your activities are coordinated across all four dimensions in line with your brand strategy and marketing objectives.
+Make sure you are using each and that your activities are coordinated across all four dimensions in line with your brand identity strategy and marketing objectives.

 Remember, use it or lose it.
-If you don’t put this to use within 48 hours, it will self destruct.
+If you don’t put this to use within 48 hours, it will self-destruct.

 Good luck.